asarigun/la-gcn-tensorflow/README.md

 ```
 You can also try out in colab if you don't have any requirements!  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1XtLxuk0zJKxC0Ee2gMscqtAHaUIYLSH8?usp=sharing)

+Note: Since random inits, your training results may not exact the same as reported in the paper!

 ## Data

 In order to use your own data, you have to provide